 Someone with a gift of giving saw the need and responded in love.
 Grace also enables the neighbor to hear God’s voice and act on it.
 The neighbor was moved with compassion to meet a basic need of life necessary to sustain us on earth—food for the body!

 Grace gives us the ability to extend God’s love when we see someone who’s life circumstance draws on our inner motivation.
 They are pulling on the Christ within those who have the means to render aid in one of the seven ways you will learn about in this guide.

 We could paraphrase this example to mirror Matthew 25: 35-36: “I was hungry and you fed me, thirsty and you gave me a drink; I was a stranger and you received me in your homes, naked and you clothed me; I was sick and you took care of me, in prison and you visited me.”

-The scriptures also teach us about the Ministry gifts found in Ephesians 4 and the Manifestation (spiritual) gifts discussed in I Corinthians 12:4-6 and 27-31.
+In addition to the motivational gifts, the scriptures also teach us about the Ministry gifts found in Ephesians 4 and the Manifestation (spiritual) gifts discussed in I Corinthians 12:4-6 and 27-31.
 In essence, we exercise our motivation through our ministry (work or profession), and the Holy Spirit determines the specific manifestation of God’s presence that will be needed to benefit the receiver the most.

 Book #1 The Assignment-Introduces Anna and her Friends

 The Assignment is the book to buy to meet all of Anna’s Friends and to get an overview of all the gifts in a fun and interesting story form.